cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 **Mechanism 1 (Topological):** From the homotopy group $\pi_2(\Sigma_8) \cong \mathbb{Z}^7$, gauge embedding, and anomaly cancellation (Theorems R.3.1, R.3.4), we derive $N=3$ with family charges $\{a, -a, 0\}$ as the unique minimal solution permitting CP violation.
 This derivation uses only topology, representation theory, and anomaly polynomials—no geometry.

-**Mechanism 2 (Geometric):** From optimal sphere packing in 24 dimensions (Viazovska 2017; Cohn, Kumar, Miller, Radchenko & Viazovska 2017), the Leech lattice $\Lambda_{24}$ naturally decomposes into three scaled E₈ sublattices.
+**Mechanism 2 (Geometric):** From optimal sphere packing in 24 dimensions (Cohn, Kumar, Miller, Radchenko & Viazovska 2017), the Leech lattice $\Lambda_{24}$ naturally decomposes into three scaled E₈ sublattices.
 The number 24 itself emerges from modular form theory (Dedekind eta weight structure) and interface mode counting (**Appendix Z**).
 The three-fold structure arises from the factorization $24 = 3 \times 8$ where 8 is the maximal division algebra dimension (Radon-Hurwitz).
 This mechanism uses only packing theory, lattice theory, and modular forms—no homotopy theory.

 **Mechanism 3 (Information-theoretic):** From the QFI mode count $M = 2ab = 24$ with $a=2$ (Landauer pointer) and $b=6$ (inactive complement), the factorization $24 = 8 \times 3$ naturally suggests three sectors of dimension 8.
 This aligns with $d_0 = 8$ (MPU dimension) and three-fold replication.
 The appearance is natural from the capacity saturation structure (**Appendix Z, Theorem Z.6**).